Research & Engineering, Core Networking

 I got my Ph.D. in Electrical Engineering from the USC Viterbi School of Engineering in 2010, and was a postdoc at Princeton University from 2010 to 2012.
-At USC, I was a member of the Autonomous Networks Research Group, and was advised by Prof. Bhaskar Krishnamachari.
-At Princeton, I worked with Prof. Mung Chiang and Prof. Jennifer Rexford.
-In my dissertation, I worked on designing approximation algorithms for multi-channel scheduling, power control, and routing topologies to analyze the throughput-delay tradeoff for fast data collection in sensor networks (Thesis).
+At USC, I was part of the Autonomous Networks Research Group, and was advised by Prof. Bhaskar Krishnamachari.
+At Princeton, I worked in the EDGE Lab with Prof. Mung Chiang and Prof. Jennifer Rexford.
+In my dissertation, I worked on designing approximation algorithms for multi-channel scheduling, power control, and routing topologies to analyze throughput-delay tradeoffs for fast data collection in sensor networks (Thesis).

-I also had the opportunity to be a Guest Lecturer at USC and teach a graduate level course, EE 579: Wireless and Mobile Networks Design and Laboratory, in the Spring of 2014.
+In the Spring of 2014, I had the opportunity to be a Guest Faculty at USC and teach a graduate course, EE 579: Wireless and Mobile Networks Design and Laboratory.

-(Click here to read some of the published writings of my wife.)
+(Click here to read some of the published articles of my wife.)

 As the Internet becomes increasingly popular for sharing multimedia content, we observe a widening gap between how content is produced/distributed and how it is transported over the network.
 On one hand, content providers (e.g., media companies, end-users who post video online) seek the best way to distribute content through technologies (e.g., multimedia signal processing, content caching, relaying, and sharing) by viewing the network simply as a means of transportation through bit-pipes.
 On the other hand, pipe-providers seek the best way to meet end-user requirements by managing resources on each link, between links, and end-to-end.
 In other words, content-providers assume that the communication pipes are dumb, whereas pipe-providers assume that all bits are equal, thus creating a content-pipe divide.
 The players involved in this are Internet Service Providers (ISPs), peer-to-peer (P2P) system providers, content distribution network (CDN) providers, equipment vendors, and, of course, consumers and producers of content.